rdkcentral/rdk-halif-libdrm/docs/pages/libdrm.md

 By using memory model, applications can allocate and manage memory resources for use by the graphics hardware in a safe and efficient manner.
 The libdrm API's provide a comprehensive set of functions for managing memory resources in the graphics stack, allowing applications to build high-performance graphics applications.

 ### Power Management Requirements
-The DRM module needs to implement power management techniques to optimize power consumption in devices.
+There is no requirement for the component to participate in power management.
 The driver should be designed to minimize power consumption during idle periods and use power-saving modes when appropriate.

 ### Asynchronous Notification Model
-drmHandleEvent: This call is used to handle events that are received by an application from the DRM module.
+- drmHandleEvent: This call is used to handle events that are received by an application from the DRM module.
 It can be used to receive notifications of events such as hotplug, mode change, page flip, and VBlank events.

 ### Blocking calls
-No blocking calls.
+There are no blocking calls for this interface.

 ### Internal Error Handling
 All the `APIs` must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.